Last updated:

 2. Workflow automation, not just recurring invoices

-Recurring invoices address only part of the billing process.
+Recurring invoices address only part of your billing process.
 Professional firms need controlled workflows that reflect how billing is reviewed, approved, and documented.

 Beyond basic automation, look for: